Emergent communication enhances foraging behaviour in evolved swarms controlled by Spiking Neural Networks

+Overall, this situation underscores the complexity of evolutionary processes and the role of environmental factors in shaping the behavior of evolved agents in swarm systems.
+It also highlights the adaptability of spiking neural networks in finding effective solutions in different scenarios.

-Based on these results, we can conclude our evolved model with a self-coordination system is able to complete the foraging task in a shorter amount of time than both the rule-based system and the second SNN model which is solely using the visual sensory pathways to navigate and forage for food.
+Based on these results, we observe our evolved model with a self-coordination system is able to forage for food in a comparable amount of time as the rule-based system but faster than the second SNN model which is evolved solely using the visual sensory pathways to navigate and forage for food.
 The ants are able to learn to communicate via pheromones, which increases their performance when foraging for food, despite the fact that there is no hardwired mapping that defines the usage of pheromones for communication purposes.
 The communication emerges within the ant colony over the generations as a swarm strategy.